 Outer Camp water levels rose in 2003 for the first time in 5 years; however, water levels declined in all but one site during 2004 and at all sites in 2005.
 This trend reversed itself in 2006 with water levels rising at all four locations.
-The net rise for 2006 varied between 4-ft and 9-ft.
+The 2007 water levels increased in three of the four sites; however, the magnitude of the rise was much less than that seen in 2006.
+The net rise for 2007 varied between 1.1 and 1.8-ft.
+The water-level decline occurred in well S-4, with the water level falling by 0.32 ft.
 Table 4.1.1 contains yearly water-level change data, while figure 4-2 shows these changes graphically.